 You don’t want to have to turn the oven on, take out a baking sheet, wait for the oven to pre-heat, etc.

-Cravings come on quick and you need to be prepared, like with easy edible cookie dough.
+Cravings come on quick and you need to be prepared, like with healthy raw cookie dough.

 I love to use vegan cookie dough as a “sweet hummus recipe” and dip crackers or graham crackers into it.

 You can also use it as a sweet fruit dip (you know those cream cheese cookie dough dip things, right?) or as a healthy cookie dough for one – no judgment here.

 Lastly, you can just make it no bake dessert!
 As a gluten free sweet potato dessert, it’s full of nutrition.